CurrentlyAWey/WiFiDripChamber/README.md

-Links and General Info.txt contains external links to external distributors, google docs, contact information, etc.
+Links and General Info.txt contains external
+	links to external distributors, google docs,
+	contact information, etc.

-Supplies.txt contains a supply list that will be formalized into an excel spreadsheet for price optimization in the future.
+Supplies.txt contains a supply list that will be formalized into
+	an excel spreadsheet for price optimization in the future.

-Code_Firmware.txt contains attempts to write code and troubleshoot the Spark.io IDE.
-The pseudo code/ logic for our project is contained in a block comment at the end of the file.
+Code_Firmware.txt contains attempts to write code and troubleshoot
+	the Spark.io IDE.

+Code_Firmware_SerialOut_Timer.txt contains a version of code that will update an LED Output
+	on pin D0 to reflect when the drop is completing the circuit, and counts the number of drops for 60 seconds.
+	It also prints out the number of drops per minute to a serial port.
+This can be used to troubleshoot, and can later be revised by simply keeping one value of count as the incrementing value the machine can "play" with, and storing that value into a Spark.variable at the end of each minute, for the internet to access.
+Thus, the value retrieved on the internet will lag behind by one minute.
+This can be adjusted.

 +++++++++++++++
 +++ FOLDERS +++